-As mentioned above, norepinephrine use may be contraindicated to treat hypotension that is likely secondary to cardiogenic mechanisms.
-Additionally, for hypotension primarily related to hypovolemia, norepinephrine is probably not the best agent.
-The FDA does state that its use could be a consideration in low volume states, but only as an emergency measure for maintaining coronary or cerebral perfusion pressure while waiting for appropriate volume resuscitation.
+Norepinephrine use may be contraindicated to treat hypotension, likely secondary to cardiogenic mechanisms.
+Additionally, norepinephrine is probably not the best agent for hypotension, primarily related to hypovolemia.
+However, the FDA states that its use could be considered in low volume states, but only as an emergency measure for maintaining coronary or cerebral perfusion pressure while waiting for appropriate volume resuscitation.

-Generally, the use of norepinephrine should be avoided in patients with mesenteric or peripheral vascular thrombosis as the subsequent vasoconstriction will increase the area of ischemia and infarction.
+Generally, norepinephrine should be avoided in patients with mesenteric or peripheral vascular thrombosis as the subsequent vasoconstriction will increase the area of ischemia and infarction.

-Profound hypoxia or hypercarbia can sensitize the myocardium to unstable arrhythmias, which could be exacerbated or even be initiated by the use of norepinephrine - this is also the case with specific anesthetic agents, such as halothane and cyclopropane.
+Profound hypoxia or hypercarbia can sensitize the myocardium to unstable arrhythmias, which could be exacerbated or even initiated by norepinephrine - this is also the case with specific anesthetic agents, such as halothane and cyclopropane.

-Levophed, the preparation of norepinephrine, typically utilized in a clinical setting, contains sodium metabisulfite, which may cause allergic reactions in susceptible individuals.
-This effect may be more common in asthmatics.
+The preparation of norepinephrine, typically utilized in critical care settings, contains sodium metabisulfite, which may cause allergic reactions in susceptible individuals.
+According to manufacturer labeling, this effect may be more common in asthmatics.

 Care is necessary when using norepinephrine concomitantly with monoamine oxidase inhibitors or amitriptyline and imipramine-type antidepressants.
-The combination of any of these drugs can lead to severe, prolonged hypertension.
+Combining any of these drugs can lead to severe and prolonged hypertension.

-Blood pressure requires close monitoring whenever vasopressors such as norepinephrine are in use; this is possible via invasive or non-invasive measurement techniques.
-If following non-invasive measurements, then it is recommended to obtain values every 2 to 3 minutes during initial titration and then at least every 5 minutes following the determination of the appropriate maintenance dose.
+Blood pressure requires close monitoring whenever vasopressors such as norepinephrine are used; this is possible via invasive or non-invasive measurement techniques.
+If following non-invasive measurements, it is recommended to obtain values every 2 to 3 minutes during initial titration and then at least every 5 minutes following the determination of the appropriate maintenance dose.

-When being used in low doses for its inotropic effect, it is preferred to titrate the dosage via cardiac output as opposed to blood pressure changes.
+When being used in low doses for its inotropic effect, it is preferred to titrate the dosage via cardiac output instead of blood pressure changes.
 Therefore, a method of measuring cardiac output (e.g., echocardiography, pulmonary artery catheter) would be required.

 The toxicity of norepinephrine is generally directly related to its mechanism of action.
 Systemic toxicity manifests as uncontrolled hypertension with signs and symptoms of end-organ ischemia.
-Treatment should take into consideration that the hypertension is a result of alpha1 stimulation and agents that antagonize the beta-adrenergic receptor may not be appropriate.
+Treatment should consider that hypertension is a result of alpha1 stimulation, and agents that antagonize the beta-adrenergic receptor may not be appropriate.
 Extravasation into surrounding tissue can cause local ischemia and necrosis.
 In such cases, treatment is with a 10 to 15 mL saline solution containing 5 to 10 mg of phentolamine.
 Phentolamine is an alpha1 antagonist, and this method has shown the capability to significantly reduce adverse events of extravasation if given within 12 hours.

 Enhancing Healthcare Team Outcomes

 Although the use of this drug can be life-saving, improper monitoring can lead to malignant hypertension, arrhythmias, or tissue necrosis.
-Therefore, all members of the interprofessional care team should highly alert and avoid compliance when utilizing this powerful medication.
+Therefore, all members of the interprofessional care team should be highly alert and comply when utilizing this powerful medication.
 Clinicians (including MDs, DOs, PAs, and NPs) will be prescribing this agent, but the pharmacy should verify dosing and check for drug interactions, reporting any concerns to the team.
-Nursing will be performing administration, and be on the lookout of both systemic adverse effects of issues with the administration itself, such as extravasation, and immediately alert the clinician on duty if they see anything noteworthy.
-The best and safest outcome will occur when the critical care and emergency nurses work in concert with the clinicians in monitoring patients on this medication for untoward events; the interprofessional team approach being best to guide optimal therapeutic results.
+Nursing will be performing administration and be on the lookout for both systemic adverse effects of issues with the administration itself, such as extravasation, and immediately alert the clinician on duty if they see anything noteworthy.
+The best and safest outcome will occur when the critical care and emergency nurses work in concert with the clinicians in monitoring patients on this medication for untoward events.
+The interprofessional team approach and collaborative work are best to guide optimal therapeutic results when administering norepinephrine.
 [Level 5]